-The Dual LSM mode can be used in specific conditions and with specific Multicam LSM configurations, as detailed below.
+The Dual LSM mode can be used in specific conditions, with specific configurations in Multicam LSM or Replay-Only, as detailed below.

 You can activate the Dual LSM mode via the Dual LSM mode parameter available in the Base Settings section in the conditions specified below.